Jana Kovačková: Juniors

-She won the girls' U14 title at the 2024 Wimbledon Championships.
-She was the most successful player on the ITF World Tennis Tour Juniors in 2024, with a total of 17 titles (eight singles and nine doubles).
+A member of TK Sparta Prague, she was part of the Czech U14 World Team Championships winning side with a 2–1 win against the United States alongside Kateřina Zajíčková and Laura Chlumská in 2024.
+Kovačková won the girls' U14 title at the 2024 Wimbledon.
+In the 2024 season, she was the most successful player on the ITF Junior Circuit, with a total of 17 titles combined, eight in singles and nine in doubles.